-Principal Scientific Officer, Department of Epidemiology, Institute of Epidemiology, Disease Control & Research, Dhaka, Bangladesh; Email: aalamgir@gmail.com; Cell no.: +8801715087881
+Associate Professor, Department of Microbiology, Dhaka Medical College, Dhaka, Bangladesh; Email: sazzadshahid@gmai.com; Cell no.: +88017148384165

 Bangladesh is a densely populated developing country.
 There are still a good number of communicable diseases prevalent in the community.
 Among these some of the diseases create a disease burden in the society.
 Chikungunya Fever is one of these.